jankleinert/web-app-builder-workshop/raneto/content/04-understanding-chained-builds.md

 The final thing to point out is the trigger section, line 7, which will trigger this build anytime the `react-web-app-builder` image changes.

 The rest of the template is fairly standard deployment configuration, service, and route stuff, which we don’t need to go into.
 Note that the image that will be deployed will be the `react-web-app-runtime` image.

+Now that you understand what is in the template, let's use it to deploy our app.